 Given that your time with the doctor is limited, it's helpful to prepare for the visit in advance by prioritizing the questions that are important to you.
 You may want to start your discussion with the doctor with a statement about your personal goal for this appointment (i.e., the main question or concern you want to address).

 Let the doctor know in advance how involved you would like to be in decision-making, and how much detailed information you would like him or her to give you.
-Also, keep in mind that you can direct questions about financial issues or emotional support to other members of the medical team or to the Cancer Resource Center.
+Also, keep in mind that you can direct questions about financial issues or emotional support to other members of the medical team or to the Patient and Family Cancer Support Center.

 It is not uncommon during the first few office visits to be overwhelmed and to forget much of what is said.
 You might consider bringing a family member or loved one to your first few visits.
 Having another person there to ask questions and to review the information with you afterwards can be extremely helpful.